-If the system is going to be connected to the Internet, it will need some means of Domain Name Service (DNS) name resolution to resolve Internet domain names to IP addresses, and vice versa.
+The system will need some means of obtaining Domain Name Service (DNS) name resolution to resolve Internet domain names to IP addresses, and vice versa.
 This is best achieved by placing the IP address of the DNS server, available from the ISP or network administrator, into /etc/resolv.conf.
 Create the file by running the following: